Lotame/docs/lightning-tag/data-collection.md

 ### New Page Load Events

 Lightning Tag provides a `page()` method that you can pass data on just like the `collect()` method described above.
 Unlike the `collect()` method, the `page()` method records a pageView in Lotame and initiates targeting again which will update audiences in your audience Callback or LocalStorage.
-An example use-case would be an infinite scrolling site that loads new "articles" once the current article is scrolled to the bottom. `page()` allows your site to note the new article pageView and pass data in that corresponds to the new article so targeting can be rerun based on this new information.
+An example use-case would be an single page app where the URL remains the same, no page load event occurs, but the main content of the window is replaced. `page()` allows your site to note the new pageView and pass data in that corresponds to the new page so targeting can be rerun based on this new information.

 ```javascript
 window.lotame_<lotameClientId>.page({